Sensitivity analysis and experimental evaluation of PID-like continuous sliding mode control: PID-like Continuous Sliding Mode Control

-Note that the otherwise unknown upper bound $L$ was tuned based on the numerical simulations and experiments so that the residual oscillations of the output $y(t)$ at steady-state remain acceptably low, cf. further with section \ref{sec:5}.
-From Fig. \ref{fig:SensCSMC}, one can recognize that the amplitude dependency of the disturbance affecting the output is remarkable for both, lower frequency range and peak of the $S_{yd,CSMC}$ sensitivity function.
-At the same time, the disturbance sensitivity becomes less $A$-dependent for higher frequency range, thus making CSMC-control rather invariant to amplitude of the residual harmonic oscillations when the disturbance frequency grows.
-Here we note that the residual oscillations of the CSMC-controlled output can be estimated, according to \cite{perez2021}, as
+which results from \eqref{eq:abs} with \eqref{eq:plantfrf} and \eqref{eq:DF}.
+Note that the otherwise unknown upper bound $L$ was tuned based on the numerical simulations and experiments, so that the residual oscillations of the output $y(t)$ at steady-state are acceptably low.
+Numerical solution of \eqref{eq:absPart} obtained by means of the Maple software yields the results visualized for in Fig. \ref{fig:AfromW}, while the numerical solutions for $E=10$ are equally depicted for the sake of comparison.

-Here $A$ is the amplitude of steady-state harmonic of $y$ at the frequency $\omega$, after finite-time convergence of the CSMC.
-Therefore, the steady-state accuracy of CSMC control loop is bounded by \eqref{eq:AmplCSMC} for each solution of HB equation.
-Recall that the amplitude of the residual output oscillations is predictable, provided the upper bound of the perturbation's Lipschitz constant and actuator's time-constant are known.